itstrueitstrueitsrealitsreal/gossip-with-go-be/README.md

 ## Next Steps

 * This project uses [go-chi](https://github.com/go-chi/chi) as a web framework.
 Feel free to explore other web frameworks such as [gin-gonic](https://github.com/gin-gonic/gin).
 Compare their pros and cons and use whatever that best justifies the trade-offs.
-* Read up more on the [MVC framework](https://developer.mozilla.org/en-US/docs/Glossary/MVC) which this code is designed upon.
 * Sometimes, code formatting can get messy and opiniated.
 Do see how you can incoporate [linters](https://github.com/golangci/golangci-lint) to format your code.